 There are many tax implications to be considered for those who earned income in Canada and who may call another country home.

-- Had no residential ties to Canada and lived outside Canada all year, and were not a deemed resident, OR
+- Had no residential ties to Canada and lived outside Canada all year, and was not a deemed resident.

-- Had no residential ties to Canada and they stayed in Canada for less than 183 days, OR
+- Had no residential ties to Canada and they stayed in Canada for less than 183 days.

 - Were deemed not to be resident in Canada under the Income Tax Act because of the provisions of a tax treaty Canada has with another country.

 A person is classified as a deemed resident of Canada (for Canadian income tax purposes), if they :

 - Did not have significant residential ties in Canada

 - Stayed in Canada for 183 days or more, AND

 - Were not considered a deemed non-resident of another country under a tax treaty, OR

 Significant residential ties almost always include a home in Canada, and a spouse or common-law partner and/or dependants who stayed in the country while the subject was living abroad.
 Other relevant residential ties may include: